Case Worker - Juvenile and Appellate Public Defender - 1

 Qualifications

-Licensed as an LPC, LPC-I, LCSW, LCDC, or CI in the State of Texas.
+Licensed as an LPC, LPC-A, LCSW, LCDC, or CI in the State of Texas.
 An LCDC who holds a masters or other advanced degree must complete at least 24 hours of continuing education during each two-year licensure period.
 An LCDC who does not hold a masters or other advanced degree must complete at least 40 hours of continuing education.

-Desired Knowledge, Skills, and Abilities
+Preferred Knowledge, Skills, and Abilities

-In-depth knowledge of community resources, assessments, interventions, and referrals sources
+In-depth knowledge of community resources, assessments, interventions, and referrals sources.

-Experience with clients in a treatment setting is desirable
+Experience with clients in a treatment setting is desirable.

-Must have excellent verbal and written communication skills and relate well to individuals and groups
+Must have excellent verbal and written communication skills and relate well to individuals and groups.

-Ability to establish rapport with clients, their children and family members
+Ability to establish rapport with clients, their children, and family members.

-Must be able to establish and maintain effective working relationships with other employees, organizations, and general public
+Must be able to establish and maintain effective working relationships with other employees, organizations, and general public.

-Willingness to receive and to respond positively to supervision
+Willingness to receive and to respond positively to supervision.

-Bilingual (Spanish and English) capabilities are preferred, but not required
+Bilingual (Spanish and English) capabilities are preferred, but not required.

 Other Requirements